 The cans were then cooked again to pasteurize the contents.

-Finally, the labels were applied and out they went.
+labels were applied and out they went.

 Few people know that the aquarium sits near one of the largest colonies of California seals in Monterrey.